hapax/hapax.github.io/assets/chuzenji.md

-With the infinite solicitude of *omotenashi* (Japanese hospitality), she unfolds a map and inscribes some points of interest---the temple, the falls, the grocer---in between demotic hesitation markers and regrets for seasonal closures, as if it were a personal oversight on her part not to keep them open for me.
+With the infinite solicitude of *omotenashi* (Japanese hospitality), she unfolds a map and inscribes some points of interest---the temple, the falls, the grocer---in between demotic hesitation markers and regrets for seasonal closures, as if it were a personal oversight not to keep them open for me.

 I tramp upstairs to deposit backpack and pretzels, and enjoy a cup of complimentary *matcha*.